This post contains Amazon affiliate links, which earn a small commission.

 Cheesecake has always been a special treat, a guilty pleasure.
 The great news about these low carb cheesecakes recipes is that they are keto friendly, high fat, grain free, sugar free and are absolutely delicious.
 You’ll never need to add sugar to your cheesecake again and if you’re gluten free, you will love my almond crust.

-I’ve served some version of cheesecake many times at party for EVERYONE.
+I’ve served some version of cheesecake many times at parties that fit several diet plan.
 Even though it’s keto friendly, low carb and sugar free, no one seems to notice.
 It’s not on the “diet” table.
 It’s simply on the table and everyone raves about it.